 Foundation for economic analysis and forecasting that includes hypothesis testing, regression analysis and forecasting.
 Apply economic theories using statistical software, deepen knowledge of economics.
 Requires a strong grounding in mathematics, but will focus on practical issues and theoretical problems of obtaining and using data to conduct economic analysis.
-Prerequisites: ECN 101 or ECN 201 and MTH 201.
+Prerequisites: ECN 201, ECN 202, and MTH 201.